IkonicRes/challenge-01/README.md

 # Horiseon Digital Marketing
 ## A simple page to browse Horiseon's digital marketing services.

-This page is a resource for those who
+This page is a resource for those who would like to learn more about search engine optimization, online reputation management, and how to market with social media.
-- Why did you build this project?
-(Note: the answer is not "Because it was a homework assignment.")
-- What problem does it solve?
-- What did you learn?
+I built this page to teach people a bit more about digital marketing, and increasing visibility and traffic for their website.
+Anyone looking for further information about these subjects and how they can utilize them in their own website can find some of that information here.
+I learned a lot about css structure, good conventions and how to use flex to its potential.

 ## Table of Contents (Optional)